joshmcintosh/BYOA-Cloud-Compute/README.md

 have all of the docker components needed.

 ## Running the project
-On your first run you must start a Docker daemon.
+On your first run you may need to start a Docker daemon.
 This can be done with
 ``` commandline
 sudo dockerd